 Everyone in Shaker Heights was talking about it that summer: how Isabelle, the last of the Richardson children, had finally gone around the bend and burned the house down.

-Little Fires Everywhere is a story of families and motherhood – particularly mother daughter relationships.
+Little Fires Everywhere is a story about family and motherhood; particularly the ever complex mother daughter relationship.

 This is a novel that is domestic but complicated.
 At first it seems like it might be a bit predictable: Affluent suburban family meets bohemian single mum and daughter who are new in town.
 But Ng nicely develops out the female characters and there are surprises and complexity in each of their stories.

-Raises some good meaty questions around motherhood – perfect material for a book club debate.
+Raises some good meaty questions around motherhood, making it perfect material for a book club debate.

 MY RATING: ⭐️⭐️⭐️⭐️